 At the end of 2014, Der Spiegel released NSA documents that implied that the NSA could sometimes break SSH.
-This leaked NSA PowerPoint states that the NSA can “Potentially recover usernames and passwords”, although no further details are given.
+A leaked NSA PowerPoint stated that the NSA can “Potentially recover usernames and passwords”, although no further details are given.
 It is not known what methods the agency used to do this, but it seems unlikely that it would lie about its capabilities in its own internal documentation.

 In 2017’s Vault 7 leak, it was revealed that the CIA had two tools that could be used to intercept and steal SSH logins and passwords.
 BothanSpy targeted Windows Xshell clients, while Gyrfalcon was used against against the OpenSSH client on a number of different Linux distributions.

 These tools are capable of stealing credentials and then transmitting them back to a CIA server.
 Neither of these attacks can break the protocol itself; they just use other side channel attacks that can get around it in certain implementations.

 Despite these attacks, SSH-2 is considered secure in most situations, as long as it is implemented appropriately.
 High-value targets or those who use outdated or poor implementations should consider other options.